aut0nate/blog.autonate.dev/_tabs/about.md

 - **History** – Delving into the past, particularly the 19th and 20th centuries.
 - **Travel** – Exploring new cultures and destinations around the world.

-Feel free to connect with me via my social links, and thanks for stopping by!
+Feel free to connect with me via my social links.
+Thanks for stopping by!